HELENAGEORGE/INShotApp/README.md

 # Progressive Web Apps
+This is just a sample portfolio of current premium web app version og INSHOT
 # How to Use
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.